 I wanted to buy 100% organic cotton socks for my family.
 Not only I didn’t find socks from organic cotton, I got really exhausted from trying to find just 100% cotton socks.
 It seems they just don’t exist.
 The best I could find in stores were socks with 85% cotton and 15% polyester.
 And what is more disturbing, kids socks I found were made only from poly without even any cotton it.
 Yes, polyester socks are strong, they don’t break easily.
 But I don’t feel good in them.
 Feet are getting wet and irritable after a while and odor is pervasive sometimes.

 I advise you to look at the labels on any new clothing or bedlinens before you purchase.
 I am sure many people never read text on tags where it is written what fibers were used for the garment.
 It seems to me most people use labels just to see where is front and where is back of the garment.
 Often labels with information about the fabric the garment is made from can be found on the left side seams of the cloth.

 I think as of a current time it is easier to find healthier clothing online.
 I don’t say that we have to move back to caves and drop all plastic usage.
 But I hope you will use the information in this article and create your new wardrobe full of quality garments.

 As for me, I make my own clothes: dresses, blouses, skirts, even underwear, and coats.
 And for some time now I only sew with organic and natural fabric.
 If I make garments with lining I use ONLY 100% silk fabric as lining.
-I never saw organic cotton for sale in any retail fabric store, but there are some online stores that sell organic cotton.
-For example, at the www.fabric.com prices are affordable and the choice is quite big.
-Look at these images of organic cotton fabrics below.
+I started to see organic cotton for sale in retail fabric stores, and now there are many online stores that sell organic cotton and prices are affordable and the choice is quite big.